 Research becomes your best friend at this point.
 The Bureau of Labor Statistics site becomes your second best friend.
 It gives you an overview of what each occupation does and the type of education necessary.
 Regardless of what you end up selecting, many of these professions have basic courses required for a program’s curriculum.
 Here is a list of some of the common ones:

-What Courses Are Common to Most Entry-Level Medical Fields?
+What Courses Are Common to Most Entry-Level Medical Careers?

 Once you’re in college, you may wonder what you need now.
 Registration for college classes can be done for you once you pick field or job to concentrate on.
 If you’re still unsure what kind of job you want in healthcare, you can always select beginning curriculum common to many medical positions.